akiarie/blog/_posts/2022-05-12-darwin-image.md

 specific except that "God somehow created everything".

-The simple point I want to make here is that evolutionary theory is irreconcilable with the biblical doctrine of man as the image of God.
+The simple point I want to make here is that evolutionary theory is irreconcilable with the biblical doctrine of Man as the image of God.
 The reason for this is found in the gradual, step-by-step nature of the Darwinian view.
 This gradualism implies that there are no radical jumps between Adam and his immediate sub-human ancestors, but rather, everything we see in Adam was produced in a sequence of infintesimal changes.